 - (c) Following the search process, the Nominations Evaluation Group will draw up a shortlist of candidates.
-The Nominations Evaluation Group will interview each shortlisted candidate, decide its preferred candidate, check all references and report to the Policy, Finance and Strategy Committee. - (d) The Policy, Finance and Strategy Committee will then make a recommendation to Council.
-The report will be public excluded in order to protect the privacy of the individual concerned.
+The Nominations Evaluation Group will interview each shortlisted candidate, decide its preferred candidate, check all references and report to the Council. - (d) The report will be public excluded in order to protect the privacy of the individual concerned.
 The Council will consider the report and make its decision. - (e) Public announcement of the appointment will be made as soon as practicable after the Council has made its decision.